 Clean tools last longer and are less likely to rust.
 Besides, dirty tools just aren’t as sweet to work with, are they?

 • Wash your garden tools with warm, soapy water.
 Use a stiff brush for scrubbing.
 For tough, caked-on dirt, a wire brush or steel wool pad is handy.
-Rinse and air dry or wipe with a towel.
+Rinse and then air dry or wipe with a towel.

 • For small tools, use a nail brush.